-But just a month into her job, she found she was to be investigated for abuse of authority while she was French finance minister.
+Just a month into the high-profile role, she found she was to be investigated for abuse of authority during her time as French finance minister in 2007.

 Born Christine Lallouette in Paris, she tasted success even in her early days, representing the French synchronised swimming team as a teenager.